anilabraham-IT/IntuneEDU/IntuneEDU/navigate-my-dashboard-edu.md

   ![Partial screenshot of Intune for Education dashboard, highlighting the toolbar options.](./media/dashboard-toolbar-2101.png)

 Select **New dashboard** to create a dashboard from scratch.
 Creating a new dashboard doesn't overwrite or remove existing dashboards.
-Select the arrow next to the current dasboard name to access your other dashboards.
+Select the arrow next to the current dashboard name to access your other dashboards.

    ![Screenshot of Intune for Education dashboard.
 Arrow next to dashboard name is selected and reveals list of all dashboards in tenat.](./media/dashboard-add-new-2101.png)

 ## Sidebar

 Every page in Intune for Education has a  _sidebar_ from which you can access the management areas of the portal.
-Select **See all** to view additional areas and services not listed, including admin settings, School Data Sync, and help documentation.
+Select **See all** to view additional areas and services in Intune for Education that aren't listed.

   ![Screenshot of the Intune for Edudcation sidebar showing the Dashboard and See all options,and eight Favorites.](./media/dashboard-left-sidebar-list-2101.png)